aanas-sayed/docker-ltspice/README.md

 This Docker image provides an environment for running [LTspice](https://www.analog.com/en/resources/design-tools-and-calculators/ltspice-simulator.html), a popular electronic circuit simulation software, using Wine on a Linux image.
 It is based on the scottyhardy/docker-wine project and includes additional configurations specific to running LTspice.

-`aanas0sayed/docker-ltspice` is aimed for running LTspice in a headless environment which can be beneficial for bulk simulations as part of pipelines.
-The GUI is also supported for easy debugging.
+`aanas0sayed/docker-ltspice` is aimed for running LTspice for bulk simulations as part of pipelines.
+Headless operations will require Xvfb to be set up correctly.
+This is currently in the pipeline.

 ## Pre-built images